patch105/AntarcticDataQuality/README.md

 - Environmental_Coverage.html : R Markdown document of environmental coverage analysis.
 - Additional_functions.zip : A zip file containing R code for additional required functions.

-The data presented here includes:
+The data used in analyses (not provided here) includes:
-- Data/AAD_ice_free_vector_TIDIED.shp : The SCAR Antarctic Digital Database (ADD) rock outcrop layer (v.
-7.3) but with three polygons removed due to corrupt geometry.
+- The SCAR Antarctic Digital Database (ADD) rock outcrop layer (v.
+7.3).
-- Data/ACBRs_v2_2016.shp : The Antarctic Conservation Biogeographic Regions, downloaded from the Australian Antarctic Data Centre.
+- The Antarctic Conservation Biogeographic Regions, downloaded from the Australian Antarctic Data Centre.
-- Data/add_coastline_high_res_polygon_v7_5.shp : The SCAR Antarctic Digital Database (ADD) high resolution coastline polygon (v.
+- The SCAR Antarctic Digital Database (ADD) high resolution coastline polygon (v.
 7.5).
-- Data/COMNAP_Antarctic_Facilities_Master_2020.csv : The COMNAP register of Antarctic Facilities, downloaded from https://github.com/PolarGeospatialCenter/comnap-antarctic-facilities/releases/tag/v3.3.0.
+- The COMNAP register of Antarctic Facilities, downloaded from https://github.com/PolarGeospatialCenter/comnap-antarctic-facilities/releases/tag/v3.3.0.
+- The ten environmental layers used in an assessment of Environmental Coverage.
+See Methods, Environmental Coverage (Main Text) and Appendix S2, Figure S1 and Table S1 for layer descriptions.
+Layers available on request.

+Additional data provided here:
-- Data/PTM_rankings.csv : The classification of priority threat management functional groups in terms of group 'intactness' and the presence or absence of a 'wallacean' shortfall.
+- PTM_rankings.csv : The classification of priority threat management functional groups in terms of group 'intactness' and the presence or absence of a 'wallacean' shortfall.
 Explanation in Methods, Taxonomic Coverage (Main Text).
-- Data/Environmental_layers : The ten environmental layers used in an assessment of Environmental Coverage.
-See Methods, Environmental Coverage (Main Text) and Appendix S2, Figure S1 and Table S1 for layer descriptions.

 Raster outputs of geographic, temporal, and environmental coverage are saved as tiffs:
 - Output_coverage_tiffs.zip